NVIDIA/modulus/examples/cfd/external_aerodynamics/figconvnet/README.md

 pip install -e .[figconv]
 ```

-It is recommended to install these dependencies in a Modulus Docker container,
+It is recommended to install these dependencies in a PhysicsNeMo Docker container,
-which provides a simple way to run Modulus.
+which provides a simple way to run PhysicsNeMo.

 ## Training